quasarstream/PHP-FFmpeg-video-streaming/README.md

 The encryption process requires some kind of secret (key) together with an encryption algorithm.

 HLS uses AES in cipher block chaining (CBC) mode.
-This means each block is encrypted using the cipher text of the preceding block.
+This means each block is encrypted using the ciphertext of the preceding block.
 [Learn more](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation)

 Before we can encrypt videos, we need an encryption key.
 However you can use any software that can generate a key, this package requires a working OpenSSL to create a key: